-Pricing Principles Network Waitaki Limited's compliance to the EA principles (a) Prices are to signal the economi c costs of service provision, by: (i) being subsidy free (equal to or greater than incremental costs, and less than or equal to standalone costs), except where subsidies arise from compliance with legislation and/or other regulation; For its Standard Contract consumers, NWL placed these consumers in load groups per an estimate of the actual transformer capacity used by each consumer.
+Pricing Principles Network Waitaki Limited's compliance to the EA principles (a) Prices are to signal the economi c costs of service provision, by: (i) being subsidy free (equal to or greater than incremental costs, and less than or equal to standalone costs), except where subsidies arise from compliance with legislation and/or other regulation; For its Standard Contract consumers, NWL placed these consumers in load groups based on the actual transformer capacity required by each consumer.
 Capacity requirements were also considered when the prices of IND consumers were set.
 NWL is of the view that dividing consumers into different groups per capacity utilisation is reflective of the underlying cost drivers of incrementally supplying each load group and IND consumer.
 According to this Principle, being subsidy free means that for each consumer group or IND consumer, the revenues from that group or IND consumer should not be below the cost of connecting that consumer group or IND consumer to the distribution network (incremental cost) and this is indeed the case given NWL's capacity utilisation reflective prices.
-IND consumer sho consumer as a st Further, this principle means that revenues from each consumer group or IND consumer should not exceed the costs of supplying that group or IND consumer as a standalone.
-Except for subsidies provided in compliance with the RL Regulations, NWL is of the view that its prices are generally free of subsidies. (ii) practicable, to the level of By dividing consumers into load groups according to transformer capacity NWL has regard for this principle. available service capacity; and NWL have day/night volume prices that encourage consumers to shift load to night time where possible.
+Further, this principle means that revenues from each consumer group or IND consumer should not exceed the costs of supplying that group or IND consumer as a standalone.
+Except for subsidies provided in compliance with the RL Regulations, NWL is of the view that its prices are generally free of subsidies. (ii) having regard, to the extent practicable, to the level of available service capacity; and By dividing consumers into load groups according to transformer capacity NWL has regard for this principle.
+NWL have day/night volume prices that encourage consumers to shift load to night time where possible.
 NWL also offer an incentive to consumers that choose controlled load price plans. (iii) signalling, to the extent practicable, the impact of additional usage on future investment costs.
-Even with the slight rebalancing of fixed and volume components the volume component sends a signal to consumers that additional usage will impact on the future investment costs of NWL.
-In addition, for NWL's volume day and night prices, there is a higher price in the congested day period which signals that additional usage will impact on future investment costs.
+The rebalancing of fixed and volume components, with charges based on capacity required, will send a signal to consumers that will reflect the cost structure of NWL better.
+In addition, NWL's volume day and night prices also consist of a higher price in the more congested day period which signals that additional usage will impact on future investment costs.
 As a further signal, NWL offers discounted prices for consumers who opt for Controlled prices.
 Both distribution and transmission fixed prices are lower for controlled prices compared to the equivalent uncontrolled prices to signal the benefits of load control.
-The transmission fixed component of each controlled price is significantly lower to signal the clear and direct impact that load control has on reducing transmission prices.
+In the case of transmission it signals the clear and direct impact that load control has on reducing transmission prices.
 Load control systems are effective in reducing demand at peak times by deferring non-critical electricity usage.
 The benefits of controlled load include greater predictability of the magnitude of peak demands, less need to build peak generation plants and potential to defer transmission and distribution capacity upgrades.